-It starts with you because we are all responsible for our culture.
-It has been said that leaders are downstream of culture.
-If that is true, then restoring civility and producing leaders who will model integrity is only possible if that is what each of us expects and demands.
-But how much can one person accomplish?
-How much power or influence do you really have?
+But it starts with each of us because we are all responsible for our culture.
+Leaders are downstream of culture.
+Restoring civility and producing leaders who model integrity is only possible if that is what each of us expects and demands.

 Together, we can see our country aspire to the heights of political debate and innovation we really want.
 People from all walks of life have the ability to engage leaders and break down cycles of incivility when they know where to start.

 Dr. Joel W. Harder is the founder and president of Oklahoma Capitol Culture and Chaplain of the Oklahoma House of Representatives.

 He has several years of experience working in international leadership development through local churches, nationwide nonprofits, and political arenas.

 Over the course of his career, Harder has worked with young professionals, elected officials, and policymakers in Washington, D.C. and developed leadership conferences for faith and community leaders held in Central Asia, West Asia, and Eastern Europe.